ChewChat/chew.chat/index.md

 description: Channels, rules, guides, and more!
 ---

-Repository for irc.chew.pro.
-PR if you want a channel added.
+Repository for the ChewCraft IRC Network.

 <!-- Hey!
 Why are you modifying this file?
 I'll add the channels, you add the info! -->